- Environment Agency

 - report any financial changes regarding the project to the Environment Agency

 - tell the Environment Agency when you plan to claim throughout the year

-- notify the Environment Agency in the correct way when the project is complete
+- notify the Environment Agency when your project is complete

 To get a GiA you must have already: